Why is brand development important for your business?

 The Brand Development Process Explained

 To understand your own business, you need to know where you stand within your sector, and what you stand for.

 A methodical way to work this out is through SWOT analysis – consider your Strengths, Weaknesses, Opportunities and Threats.
 What do you excel at, and what needs more work?
 Where can you see gaps in your competitors’ offerings, and what could cause problems for your business?
 Thinking these questions through helps to solidify your brand message.

-Next, look critically at your relationship with your target audiences.
-If you’re a small business, don’t fall into the trap of thinking that you know your audience inside out – insight into who you are targeting highlights how you can position your brand to make the most impact.
+Next, look critically at your relationship with your target audiences and web personas.
+If you’re a small business, don’t fall into the trap of thinking that you know your audience inside out.
+Insight into who you are targeting highlights how you can position your brand to make the most impact.
 Considering existing brands and their architecture also enables you to clarify your vision, goals, strategies and values in the light of what your competitors have chosen to emphasise.
 Look into the online platforms your audience uses to leave reviews or share their opinions, such as Twitter, Google, or online forums to get a sense of where they feel you’re performing well and where they’re encountering pain points.